 Speaker: James M. Lindsay, Senior Vice President and Director of Studies, Council on Foreign Relations

-This video is part of History Lessons, a series dedicated to exploring historical events and examining their meaning in the context of foreign relations today.
+This video is part of Lessons Learned with James M. Lindsay, a series dedicated to exploring historical events and examining their meaning in the context of foreign relations today.

 Special operations play a critical role in how the United States confronts irregular threats, but to have long-term strategic impact, the author argues, numerous shortfalls must be addressed.